JenniFaba/PhysicsThesis_NN_Exoplanet_Detection/README.md

 Use of Neural networks for the study of the impact of stellar activity on its radial velocity.
 Introduction of autoencoders as a mechanism of reconstruction of cross-correlation functions.

-You might run the file in Jupyter Notebook.
+You might run the files in Jupyter Notebook.